 If you’re in any doubt as to who’s calling, hang up.
 Make sure the line is clear, and then call the organisation on a phone number you trust, such as the one on the back of your payment card.

-Make sure your computer or laptop is protected with a good security software program and antivirus software.
-Keep them all, along with your browser, up to date.
+Make sure your computer or laptop is protected with a good security program and antivirus software.

 Visit our guide to choosing antivirus software so you can find the best package to keep you safe.

 It’s tempting to use the same password for lots of different websites and accounts, but this is a bad move: passwords get stolen in data breaches and sold to other hackers, who use software to try them on lots of websites in what’s called a password stuffing attack.

 Don't write your passwords down in full or share them with anyone.
 Consider using a password manager such as LastPass or Dashlane to generate unique passwords.

 Find out how to create the perfect password.

 5. Use a secure network

 If you have a wireless network at home, activate the security settings on your router to prevent others from accessing it.
 Avoid accessing your bank account from a public computer or unsecured wireless network.

 If you do use a public computer, never leave it unattended and always log out properly when you've finished your banking session.